 Plants wither due to excessive evaporation during the day due to the hot environment.
 And due to less evaporation at night, the plants come to their natural state, calls temporary wilting.

 Plants Due to the very hot environment during the day, due to excessive evaporation, the leaves of the plant wither and there is a lack of water in the soil.
-Due to which the leaves are not able to return to their natural state at night, calls permanent wilting.
+Due to this, the leaves are not able to return to their natural state at night, which calls permanent wilting.

 Water Movement in Plants

 1. Water passes from the soil to the root and settles into the root xylem; Thereby creating a column of water, which is pushed progressively.
 2. The evaporation of water molecules from the leaf cells creates a suction process; which draws water from the xylem cells of the roots; This process continues.
 3. The loss of water from the plant in the form of vapor from the leaves (i.e. aerial parts) is known as transpiration.
 4. Transpiration also helps in temperature regulation (in plants).
 5. The transport of soluble products of photosynthesis is known as translocation; Which is in the part of vocal tissue known as phloem.
 6. Along with the products of photosynthesis, phloem also transports amino acids and other substances; which are eventually carried to the roots, fruits, seeds and growing organs.